 Ethics of Ageing

-This subject provides an overview of some of the key ethical issues associated with ageing across the lifespan, with an emphasis on the societal dimensions and implications for policy and professional practice.
-Students will be introduced to bioethical theory and its application to frame the exploration of a number of key issues organised within thematic units of ‘justice’, ‘autonomy’ and ‘dignity’.
-A final unit will explore ethical issues pertaining to the human quest for ‘immortality’.
+This subject provides an overview of some of the key ethical issues associated with ageing across the lifespan, with an emphasis on their societal dimensions and implications for policy and professional practice.
+The skills and knowledge gained by students completing this subject will enhance their ability to engage with the health, social and economic issues of ageing encountered throughout the Masters of Ageing curriculum.

 Detailed Information POPH90260

 This course explores the interface of policy and practice in the delivery of aged care services.
 The responses to policy shifts in aged care over time will be explored.
 The course will then focus on the present day impact of health care, mental health, income security, housing, and employment, educational and recreational policies on the delivery of services to older citizens collectively and as individuals.
 Case studies will be used to illustrate both the theoretical and practical aspects of designing and delivering services.

 Design for Ageing

 Demographic ageing is creating a shift in how to think and define homes, cities and public spaces.
 This subject explores feasible and sustainable approaches to keep the older segment of the population physically and socially active.
 Innovative changes in design can lead to significant advancements in service delivery, transportation models and homes that allow people to age in place.
 In addition, design principles for dementia and palliative care are a few of the many concepts that help minimise stress on people as they age and their families.
 Students will explore these topics and develop their own ideas about the way design can optimise the ageing process for comfort, security and overall well-being.

 |End of Life Issues||12.5|